OTRF/Blog-Website/docs/_posts/2021-06-21-ossem_security_telemetry_correlation.md

 pip install pandas
 ```

-### Jupyter Notebook Available
+## Jupyter Notebook Available

-All the python code used in this blogpost will be available through a notebook [here](https://github.com/OTRF/OSSEM/blob/master/docs/dd/security_telemetry_correlation/security_events_correlation.ipynb), and you can use it as a reference to extend your analysis.
+All the python code used in this blogpost will be available through a notebook [here](https://ossemproject.com/dd/notebooks/security_events_correlation.html), and you can use it as a reference to extend your analysis.

-# Introducing OSSEM - Data Dictionaries
+# OSSEM - Data Dictionaries

-### What is OSSEM?
+## What is OSSEM?

-Open Source Security Events Metadata (OSSEM) is a community-led project that focuses primarily on the documentation and standardization of security event logs from diverse data sources and operating systems.
+OSSEM stands for `Open Source Security Events Metadata`, and it is a community-led project that focuses primarily on the documentation and standardization of security event logs from diverse data sources and operating systems.
 Security events are documented in a `data dictionary (DD)` format, and they can be used as a reference while mapping data sources to data analytics used to validate the detection of adversarial techniques.
 In addition, the project provides a `common data model (CDM)` that can be used for data engineers during data normalization procedures to allow security analysts to query and analyze data across diverse data sources.
 Finally, the project also provides documentation about the structure and relationships identified in specific data sources to facilitate the development of data analytics and adversary behavior representation from a data perspective.
-This relationships are stored under the `detection model (DM)` section of the project.
+These relationships are stored under the `detection model (DM)` section of the project.

 ![](assets/images/blog/ossem_correlating_events/2021-06-21_01_ossem_components.png)

-### What is a Data Dictionary?
+## What is a Data Dictionary?

 Data Dictionaries are structures that can help us to get a better understanding of the security context provided by security telemetry.
 Most of the metadata within a dictionary is obtained directly from telemtry providers documentation.
 In addition, the OSSEM project extends the content of data dictionaries with metadata such as the `standard name` for an event field, `references` and `tags`.
 [OSSEM data dictionaries](https://github.com/OTRF/OSSEM-DD) are stored in an easy to consume format such as `yaml`.
 Here is an example of a data dictionary for [Sysmon event 1 (Process Creation)](https://github.com/OTRF/OSSEM-DD/blob/main/windows/sysmon/events/event-1.yml):